RadicalLedger/did-siop-lib/README.md

   'did:ethr:0xB07Ead9717b44B6cF439c474362b9B0877CBBF83#owner', // Corresponding authentication method in RP's did document (to be used as kid value for key)
   DID_SIOP.KEY_FORMATS.HEX, //Format in which the key is supplied.
 List of values is given below DID_SIOP.ALGORITHMS['ES256K-R'] //Algorithm.
 List of values is given below );// If several keys are provided, one will be selected randomly when generating the request.
+To remove a key use rp.removeSigningParams(kid)

 //Request generation
 rp.generateRequest([optionsObj]).then(request => {